Eczema Symptoms

 - Flaking

-Skin lesions are a common eczema symptom.
-They may take the form of rashes, bumps, cysts, blisters, pus-filled sacs, swelling, discolorations, hardening or any other change in or on your skin.
-People may experience lesions on any part of the body, but these signs of eczema are generally seen in the areas mentioned below:
+Skin lesions are a common symptom of eczema.
+Rashes, pimples, cysts, blisters, pus-filled sacs, swelling, discolorations, hardening, or any other alteration in or on your skin may be the result of them.
+Lesions can appear on any part of the body, but the areas listed below are where these eczema symptoms are most frequently observed:

 - Knees, elbows, ankles (especially on the inner sides)